Alumni and their Perspectives

 When opportunity knocks

 After completing a Bachelor of Applied Science in Mechanical Engineering, Francis learned that the European Space Agency (ESA) had a program for new graduates.
-While most positions specified “master’s degree required,” one said the
+While most positions specified “master’s degree required,” one said the degree was merely “preferred.”
+Francis got an interview, thanks to his co-op experience.
+He was told to expect a call in four weeks.

 Weeks passed.
 Francis decided if he didn’t get the job, he would go back to school for his master’s.
 An online search showed a Space Science program in the Physics department at the Royal Military College of Canada, and he applied.